 To receive these benefits, the disabled adult child much show that one of their parents is receiving Social Security retirement benefits or SSDI benefits.
 Disabled adult children can also show that one of their parents died after working enough to qualify for Social Security.

 When a child received benefits as a minor based on their parent’s Social Security record, they can continue to receive those benefits once they turn 18 if they still suffer from a disability.
 The SSA will determine if they are disabled based on the criteria they use for disabled adults.

-There is no requirement that disabled adult children work in order to receive benefits.
+There is no requirement that disabled adult children work in order to receive benefits for disabled adults living with parents.
 However, if the child gets married, this could affect their eligibility status.

 Disability Benefits When a Child Turns 18

 The SSA considers a minor child an adult once they have turned 18 years of age.
 After that time, the SSA will use varying medical and non-medical criteria to determine if the child can receive SSI disability payments.